chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 Spin up EC2 instances with enough storage to download the whole file.
 TODO: See if spot instances could be used.

-##### 6. Download the File
+##### 6. Stream File

-The most time will be spent here downloading the file.
-Most CSPs offer a way to validate the integrity of your download by providing a hash of the data.
-This hash can be compared with the hash of the downloaded file.
-If the hash does not match, then reattempt the download.
+The shared link is used to stream the file from one cloud to another.
+The most time will be spent streaming the file from the CSP to S3.
+Most CSPs offer a way to validate the integrity of a download by providing a hash of the data, for example [Dropbox Content Hash](https://www.dropbox.com/developers/reference/content-hash).

-##### 7. Upload to S3

-If the file is >5GB in size, upload the file directly to s3 without writing to disk.
-For files <5GB, the file must be completely downloaded before it can be uploaded to s3.
-The AWS SDK will be used to upload large files in parts.
+As the data is streaming from the CSP, the hash of the file will be calculated as it arrives, and again as it's uploaded to S3.
+The [Content-MD5 header](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#API_PutObject_RequestSyntax) will be used when uploading to S3 to verify the integrity of each chunk.
+The AWS SDK will be useful in simplifying the upload to S3.

 Once the upload is complete, the download job will be removed from the queue.

-Before uploading calculate the expected hash.
-Use the [Content-MD5 header](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#API_PutObject_RequestSyntax) during a PutObject request to verify the integrity of each chunk.
+If the final hash does not match, then the upload process will be restarted.
+The retry logic will be an exponential back off, with a max retry of 5 times.

 > QUESTION?
 Do we need to tell the user or the DB when the file is done do uploading?
 This makes me think we need an endpoint
 > to finalize the upload.
 The endpoint will look for the expected file, and if it's found, update the database with the file